chayoung0/measuring-weight-through-camera/README.md

-When an object is added (or removed) to the platform, the position where the change occurred can be calculated by measuring the change in forces at the 4 corners.
+Calculating the position of an object on a rectangular platform is achievable by considering the object as the center of gravity.
+As the object's position changes, the forces applied to each corner of the platform also vary accordingly.
+Whenever an object is added or removed from the platform, it is possible to calculate the position of the change by measuring the force differences at the four corners.

-It is also possible to calculate the position of objects via the camera.
-In my case, I have  a platform which I know the sizes.
-After recognizing the objects, I calculate their positions by proportioning their positions on the camera to the dimensions of the platform.
-Next, I match the weight-position pairs from the weight sensors with the positions I get from the camera.
+Utilizing a camera, it is also feasible to calculate the positions of objects.
+In this case, a known-sized platform is used as a reference.
+By recognizing the objects within the camera view, their positions can be determined by proportionally mapping their positions to the platform's dimensions.
+Subsequently, the weight-position pairs obtained from the weight sensors are matched with the camera-derived positions.

 ![image](https://user-images.githubusercontent.com/79144571/147956094-5b9c1954-a259-441c-98d7-0c7e7017ad93.png)

-I used the most straightforward ways in this project.
-- It uses color contrasts to recognize objects (otsu threshold)
+#### Discussion for Future Work
+The project employs straightforward techniques to accomplish these tasks.
+- Object recognition relies on color contrast, specifically utilizing the Otsu threshold method.
-- It also finds the shortest quadratic distance to match the positions.
-Instead, it could use an imaginary grid.
+- To match the positions, the shortest quadratic distance method is utilized, although an alternative approach involving an imaginary grid could be explored.
-- Also, adding two objects at the same time will give wrong results.
-I have a solution for this that requires an 8x8 matrix, but I can barely explain it.
+- One challenge to address is the simultaneous addition of two objects, which may lead to incorrect results.
+I have a solution for this that requires an 8x8 matrix, but I can barely explain it :D